 Photo above: Beware!
 Militant Amsterdam girls, photo borrowed from the Internet.

-0) Fast track entry in ALL Amsterdam museums.
+0) Fast track Museum entry in ALL Amsterdam museums.
 Avoid spending time waiting in museum queues.
 Enter the museums together with me.

 1) Crossing the street.
 Cars will not immediately kill you, most cars will even choose to stop at a pedestrian crossing - "zebra" when you are traversing on it.
 Trucks will probably also not kill you.
 But there are 1.6 million bikes out there for 800.000 Amsterdam inhabitants and they behave like the King of the Road.
 They know no law nor do they respect any form of life.
 They will drive on at high speed and almost hit you during the last second.
 Beware!
 Bicycle lanes are coloured brick or pink and should be FEARED!
 This is result of an anti-authoritarian upbringing.
 Blame Dr Spock.

-2) In a restaurant, do NOT wait to be seated, but just take a seat, even at a larger table where others are already sitting, and wait.
+2) In a low-price restaurant, usually do NOT wait to be seated, but just take a seat, even at a larger table where others are already sitting, and wait.
 And wait and wait.
 Do not be surprised if a waiter only notices you after 6 or 12 minutes.
 This waiter will not have a submissive, positive, service attitude - but wants to be respected and acknowledged for just showing up - to even come to your table is his measure of extended goodwill.
 Serving at a table is really a job below contempt (most waiters seem to think).
 So they take it out on you.
 (Difference with USA is, individual tips do not make him/her run, tips will go into a central pot.)
 The service surcharge is already on the bill/receipt so do NOT add another 10 - 15 %.
 Unless you are completely blown over by good service.
 Then you may leave some small coins on the table at the end.

 Threaten to start World War III right on the spot, make plans to get up and move to the next restaurant, start a temper tantrum (tirade) etc etc. Offer a small amount of money for the service.